-Saudi Arabia strikes $10 billion China deal, talks de-radicalization with Xi
+Saudi Arabia strikes $10 billion China deal, talks de-radicalisation with Xi

 “The Silk Road initiative and China’s strategic orientation are very much in line with the kingdom’s Vision 2030,” he said according to SPA, referring to Saudi Arabia’s sweeping economic reform program.

 Trade between the countries increased by 32 percent last year, he said.
+Saudi Arabia also said it was working to add Chinese to the curriculum in Saudi schools and universities.

+“The introduction of Chinese to the curriculum is an important step toward the opening of new horizons for students,” the government said in a statement.

 China has had to step carefully in relations with Riyadh, since Beijing also has close ties with Saudi Arabia’s regional foe, Iran.

-China is also wary of criticism from Muslim countries about its camps in the heavily Muslim far western region of Xinjiang, which the government says are for de-radicalization purposes and rights groups call internment camps.
+China is also wary of criticism from Muslim countries about its camps in the heavily Muslim far western region of Xinjiang, which the government says are for de-radicalisation purposes and rights groups call internment camps.

-Xi told the crown prince the two countries must strengthen international cooperation on de-radicalization to “prevent the infiltration and spread of extremist thinking”, Chinese state television said.
+Xi told the crown prince the two countries must strengthen international cooperation on de-radicalisation to “prevent the infiltration and spread of extremist thinking”, Chinese state television said.

-Saudi Arabia respected and supported China’s right to protect its own security and take counter-terror and de-radicalization steps, the crown prince told Xi, according to the same report, and was willing to increase cooperation.
+Saudi Arabia respected and supported China’s right to protect its own security and take counter-terror and de-radicalisation steps, the crown prince told Xi, according to the same report, and was willing to increase cooperation.

-Meeting the crown prince earlier on Friday, Chinese Vice Premier Han Zheng said the two countries should enhance exchanges on their experiences in de-radicalization, China’s official Xinhua news agency said in a separate report.
+Meeting the crown prince earlier on Friday, Chinese Vice Premier Han Zheng said the two countries should enhance exchanges on their experiences in de-radicalisation, China’s official Xinhua news agency said in a separate report.

 Chinese state media made no direct mention of Xinjiang in their stories on the crown prince’s meetings.